linkprice/MerchantSetup/CPA/README-en.md

     ​

 2. Time to send action data

     *   When registration is completed, action data should be sent.
     *   Action data should be sent in Server to Server way (**If you have to use script or image way to transfer sales data, please contact Linkprice**)

 3. How to set up sending action data

     *   See sample code and modify it to your development environment.
     *   Action data should be transfer in json type.
     *   **Do not change name of KEY** and insert value of your sales data.
+    *   Recommend to save value that classify sales_type(PC, MOBILE, IOS, AND, APP) in your order table.
+(If you cannot assort IOS and Android for sales_type, please insert "APP")

 ```javascript
    [